line/line-fido2-server/README.md

 <img src="images/chrome_android_fingerprint_auth.GIF" height="500" align="center" alt="registration_flow"/>

 ## Modules
-- server: A FIDO2 server implementation conforming to the FIDO2 standard
+- server: The FIDO2 server implementation conforming to the FIDO2 standard
 - common: FIDO2 related common models
-- rp-server: A sample application with a FIDO2 RP implementation
+- rp-server: The sample application with a FIDO2 RP implementation
-- spring-boot-stater: A spring-boot-starter version of the LINE FIDO2 server application that can be easily integrated into a Spring Boot environment
+- spring-boot-stater: The spring-boot-starter version of the LINE FIDO2 server application that can be easily integrated into a Spring Boot environment

 ## Features
 - Supported attestation types